cmleinz/io-tether/README.md

 ## State

-This project is still very much a work in progress, I intend on adding more to it in the coming days.
+This project is still very much a work in progress, expect fairly common breaking changes in the short term.